Digitek Side Effects

 Generic Name: digoxin

-Note: This document contains side effect information about digoxin.
-Some of the dosage forms listed on this page may not apply to the brand name Digitek.
+Note: This page contains information about the side effects of digoxin.
+Some of the dosage forms included on this document may not apply to the brand name Digitek.

-Some side effects of Digitek may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Digitek may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer